tayganr/lakehouse/modules/module02b.md

 ## 4. Data flow (Filter - activeCustomers)

+In this step, we will **filter** the Customers dimension table to only include rows that are active.
+This is a necessary step as we will eventually **lookup** which customers are being referenced in the incoming orders data by their `CustomerID`.

 1. Click the **[+]** icon to the right of `dimCustomer`, under **Row modifier** select **Filter**

     ![ALT](../images/module02b/039.png)